 By the end of this workshop, you’ll be able to:

-Save time and money by starting your next project with proven design patterns and templates
+- Start your next project with proven design patterns

 - Reinforcing and shaping user behavior